willowcoleman/willow-web/_news/announcement_1.md

 inline: true
 ---

-:sparkles: Started as a Schmidt Academy Scholar in the Shapiro Lab @ Caltech!
+Started as a Schmidt Academy Scholar in the Shapiro Lab @ Caltech!